HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="cms-adoption.png",
   caption="CMS adoption.",
   description="Column chart showing the adoption of CMSs over the past 3 years.
-45% of desktop websites and 47% of mobile websites are built using a CMS in 20212 For 2021, both desktop and mobile are approximately 45%, while in 2020 they are both 42%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=386824637&format=interactive", sheets_gid="643278583", sql_file="cms_adoption.sql"
+45% of desktop websites and 47% of mobile websites are built using a CMS in 2022 For 2021, desktop is 45% and mobile are approximately 46%, while in 2020 they are both 42%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=386824637&format=interactive", sheets_gid="643278583", sql_file="cms_adoption.sql"
   )
 }}

-As of June 2022, 45% of websites within the desktop dataset are powered by a CMS, indicating a slight drop of [from 2021](../2021/cms#cms-adoption).
+As of June 2022, 45% of websites within the desktop dataset are powered by a CMS, indicating a similar usage [to 2021](../2021/cms#cms-adoption).
 The mobile dataset shows an increase from 46% [in 2021](../2021/cms#cms-adoption) to 47% here in 2022.
-In our estimate, the drop is more likely attributed to minor variances in attribution than an indicator of a downward trend in CMS usage.
+Looking coser at the desktop raw figures we actually see a slight drop in both absolute and percentage terms but the drop is more likely attributed to minor variances in attribution than an indicator of a downward trend in CMS usage.
+It should be noted that the amount of desktop sites tracked by HTTP Archive (and the source CrUX dataset) has falled considerably from 6.4 million sites to 5.4 million sites, while the number of mobile sites has grown by about 400,000 sites from 7.5 million to 7.9 million sites relfecting a continued growth in mobile usage at the expense of desktop.

 It is instructive to compare these numbers with another commonly used dataset, such as <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>, which reported that as of June 2021, 64.6% of websites are created using a CMS, up from 59.2% in June 2020, which is an increase of over 9%.